influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/backup-and-restore.md

 ## Overview

-The primary use cases for backup/restore are:
+The primary use cases for backup and restore are:

 * Disaster recovery
 * Debugging
 * Restoring clusters to a consistent state

-Currently, InfluxEnterprise supports backups and restores for all data in the cluster; a single database; a single database and retention policy; and a single [shard](/influxdb/v1.5/concepts/glossary/#shard).
+Currently, InfluxDB Enterprise supports backups and restores for all data in the cluster; a single database; a single database and retention policy; and a single [shard](/influxdb/v1.5/concepts/glossary/#shard).

 > **Note:** Backups are not interchangeable between [OSS InfluxDB](/influxdb/v1.5/) and InfluxDB Enterprise.
-You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxEnterprise backup to an OSS instance.
+You cannot restore an InfluxDB OSS backup to an InfluxDB Enterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
 >
-If you are working with OSS InfluxDB, please see the [Backup and Restore documentation](/influxdb/v1.5/administration/backup_and_restore/) in the OSS InfluxDB documentation.
+If you are working with InfluxDB OSS, see [Backup and restore](/influxdb/v1.5/administration/backup_and_restore/) in the InfluxDB OSS documentation.

 ## Backup